chriscerk/study.mc/README.md

 # UM Access

-The application is currently "bodyless" (without Laravel) due to inability to update their version of PHP and install dependencies for Laravel.
+The live version of this application is currently "bodyless" (without Laravel) due to inability to update the UM server version of PHP and install dependencies for Laravel.
 The "bodyless" application is located at: `studymc/public/studymc`.

 <strong>Dev Environment</strong>: http://dev-apps.phar.umich.edu/studymc/